How To Use QuickBooks

 TIPS

 • Make sure you have set your user permissions to "Your Company".
-You determine who has the right to "close the books".
+You determine who has the right to "close the books" or reopen a closed period.

 • Be judicious in who receives the password to make changes in a closed period.